Transamerica Corporation: History

-Over time, the company became a more diversified conglomerate that included the film distributor United Artists, Trans International Airlines (bought from Kirk Kerkorian, later known as Transamerica Airlines) and Budget Rent a Car.
+Over time, the company became a more diversified conglomerate that included Liberty Records, the film distributor United Artists, Trans International Airlines (bought from Kirk Kerkorian, later known as Transamerica Airlines) and Budget Rent a Car.

 In 1972, the company completed construction of the Transamerica Pyramid skyscraper in San Francisco which served as its headquarters for many years.
-Although the company currently retains no offices in the building, the pyramid is still depicted in the company's logo and marketing materials.
+Although the company currently retains no offices in the building, the pyramid is still depicted in the company's updated logo (as of 2025) and marketing materials.

 In the 1980s, Transamerica began to divest and focused exclusively on financial services.
 In 1981, Transamerica sold United Artists to Tracinda Corporation, a media company owned by Kirk Kerkorian which in turn also owned Metro-Goldwyn-Mayer.
 (Note: On February 11, 2005, Kirk Kerkorian sold Metro-Goldwyn-Mayer to a consortium led by Sony.
 On May 19, 2009, following the completion of a $1 billion stock offering by MGM Mirage, Kirk Kerkorian and Tracinda Corporation lost their majority ownership of the gaming company, dropping from 53.8 percent to 39 percent and even after pledging to purchase 10 percent of the new stock offering they now remain minority owners.
 On June 15, 2010, shareholders voted for MGM Mirage to change its name to "MGM Resorts International".
 On September 16, 2019, Tracinda Corporation, a media company owned by the deceased Kirk Kerkorian, has sold its remaining shares of MGM Resorts International, a divestiture planned after Kirk Kerkorian's death on June 15, 2015.)
 Transamerica was eventually reduced to three main product divisions: insurance, investments, and retirement planning.
 In July 1999, Transamerica CEO Frank C. Herringer announced that Aegon, the Netherlands-based insurer, would acquire the company.
 Transamerica Occidental merged into Transamerica Life Insurance Company on October 1, 2008.

 In 2018, Transamerica entered a 10-year, $2 billion agreement with Tata Consultancy Services, an Indian technology company, to digitize their policies under a single platform.
 However, this project was abandoned in 2023.

-After Transamerica introduced the updated logo features the iconic Transamerica Pyramid Center rising boldly from the horizon in a striking red on January 14, 2025, the 1983 and 1989 Transamerica Corporation logos were discontinued.